seanliyucheng/Gradescope-Deadline-Tracker/README.md

 This project a crappy tool I wrote for myself, feel free to use it if you need.
 Please contact me if you need to use it for commercial purposes.

 Note: Make sure you substitute "your_email_here" with your email and "your_password_here" with your password.
 I'm also calculating the time based on Beijing time and my gradescope time as US West Coast time.

+My environment: A server running windows but the tool works on both windows and mac platforms.
+Dependencies: If any issue occurs, pip install lxml pip install pyOpenSSL